What is Tulsa Remote?

 No. You are not eligible for the program if you’re in process of buying a home or renting an apartment.
-This includes: currently working with a realtor, in escrow, about to close on your home, have closed on your home, have already purchased a property in Tulsa, or have signed a lease prior to completing your background check and being formally accepted into the program.
+This includes: currently working with a realtor, in escrow, about to close on your home, have closed on your home, have already purchased a property in Oklahoma, or have signed a lease prior to completing your background check and being formally accepted into the program.

 Does Tulsa Remote assist with housing?

 Tulsa Remote provides resources to help finalists discover and secure suitable housing before they move to Tulsa, including a new housing portal.